 5 Top CFO Challenges

 Today’s CFOs face challenges on multiple fronts, even as they benefit from ongoing technological advances and the ability to analyze and forecast based on massive amounts of data.
-These are the top five challenges challenges facing CFOs:
+These are the top five challenges facing CFOs:

 Juggling too many responsibilities (51%):